Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: Experiments

 \textbf{- Spike-actionness Estimation.} The effectiveness of the Clip/Action Focusing modules relies on the estimation of spike-actionness in the Action Saliency Estimation module.
 In our design, the estimated spike-actionness $a$ is continuously increasing during training, thus the actionness threshold $\hat{a}$ will increase accordingly.
-The Action Focusing module gives higher weight to action whose predicted score is larger than the actionness threshold.
-This module can be ineffective when the actionness threshold is very large in the later stage of training.
-To investigate this, in Figure~\ref{fig:ablation_positive_weight_rate}, the \myBlue{blue curve} denotes the \myBlue{ratio} of scores exceeding the threshold in all predictions, the \myGreen{green curve} denotes the \myGreen{training mAP} of each epoch with $10\times 1$ views.
+The Action Focusing module gives higher weight to the action class whose predicted score is larger than the actionness threshold.
+This module can be ineffective when the actionness thresholds are very large in the later stage of training.
+To investigate this, in Figure~\ref{fig:ablation_positive_weight_rate}, the \myBlue{blue curve} denotes the \myBlue{ratio} of scores exceeding the thresholds in all predictions, the \myGreen{green curve} denotes the \myGreen{training mAP} of each epoch with $10\times 1$ views.
 And we show how they evolve during training.
-We observe the \myBlue{ratio} is stable after training with AdaFocus for $30$ epochs (\ie, the $70$-th epoch), while the performance of the model is still increasing.
-This phenomenon shows that AdaFocus makes the trained models more confident in their predictions (\ie, the score becomes larger as the spike-actionness increases) during training, which demonstrates that our AdaFocus framework is effective throughout the entire optimization process.
+We observe the \myBlue{ratio} is stable after training with AdaptFocus for $30$ epochs (i.e., the $70$-th epoch), while the performance of the model is still increasing.
+This phenomenon shows that AdaptFocus makes the trained models more confident in their predictions (i.e., the predicted scores become larger as the spike-actionness increases) during training, which demonstrates that our AdaptFocus framework is effective throughout the entire optimization process.
+In Section~\ref{ablation_actioness_estimation} of \textbf{Appendix}, we provide more evidence to prove the reliability of the Spike-actioness Estimation.

-\textbf{- Qualitative Results.} For a long video that has six actions, Figure~\ref{fig:ablation_vis_predict_scores} comprises six sub-figures, where each sub-figure depicts the ground-truth (black curve) and prediction (red curve) of the corresponding action over temporal dimension (\ie, $10$ timestamps).
-The visualization results show that AdaFocus helps models learn to temporally localize actions even without such annotations during training.
-More visualizations are available in Section \myRed{S1.3} of the \textbf{Supplementary Materials}.
+\textbf{- Qualitative Results.} For a long video that has six actions, Figure~\ref{fig:ablation_vis_predict_scores} comprises six sub-figures, where each sub-figure depicts the ground-truth (black curve) and prediction (red curve) of the corresponding action over temporal dimension (i.e., $10$ timestamps are evenly sampled from the long video).
+The visualization results show that AdaptFocus helps models learn to temporally localize actions even without such annotations during training.
+More visualizations are available in Section~\ref{more_visualizations} of the \textbf{Appendix}.